2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 * OBS files worked as I dont have remux to MP4 turned on.
 So they're AAC MKVs.
 * Use pen only, indellible markers.
 No labels due to weight imbalance.
 * Bit rate doesn't seem to be a issue nor 48000 Hz vs 44100 Hz.
 * ogg != opus but you can use libvorbis and libopus.
-Both can be stored in `.ogg` but `.opus` is recommended file extension for the latter.
+	* Both can be stored in `.ogg` however `.opus` is technically the recommended file extension for the latter.
-* `opus in MP4 support is experimental, add '-strict -2' if you want to use it.` so no Opus MP4 tested.
+	* With that being said the player doesn't recognise the `.opus` file extension.
 * Vorbis (libvorbis) 2 channel stereo works on MKV but not MP4 where it gives silent video.
-	* 5.1 doesn't work on either video.
+	* 5.1 doesn't work on either video or audio only.
-	* It works audio only too however 5.1 doesn't but stereo does work.
+	* Stereo audio only works with `.ogg` extension.
-* Opus (libopus) 2 channel stereo works on MKV.
+* Opus (libopus) 2 channel stereo or 5.1 doesn't work on MKV or `.ogg` or `.opus` audio only.
-	* 5.1 doesn't work but 2 channel stereo does.
-	* It wont play audio only in `.ogg` or `.opus`
+	* `opus in MP4 support is experimental, add '-strict -2' if you want to use it.` so no Opus MP4 was tested.
 * MKV isn't subject to the below MP4 file size/runtime issues.
+* VP9 video codec doesn't work.

 #### MP4 file size or runtime issue